To browse the full list of courses available by academic department, visit Courses of Instruction.

 Course offerings in the Economics Department are designed both to meet the needs of students who wish a better understanding of the economic issues that affect their lives and to meet the needs of students who have an interest in an extended, in-depth study of economics.
 The department offers introductory and advanced courses that examine important issues using the analytical tools of the discipline in addition to courses that examine major economic theories.

-Courses at the 100-level are open to all.
-Prerequisites for 200-level, 300-level, and 400-level courses are indicated.
+Students must take the Math Placement Exam prior to registering for ECON 160.
+See the online placement test for more information.
 Beginning with the entering class of 2017, Calculus I (MATH 130) or equivalent is a prerequisite for ECON 300 and 301.
-It is strongly recommended for everyone else.
-All departmental courses must be completed with a grade of C- or better in order to be credited towards the major or minor.
+All courses must be completed with a grade of C- or better in order to be credited towards the major or minor.
 Only one 450 course can count towards the major.
 Courses taken Credit/No Credit are not accepted for the major.

 Students who want to pursue a career in finance or a graduate degree in economics or finance should take, in addition to the economics courses required for the major, several courses in mathematics, including: Calculus I and II (MATH 130 and 131), Multivariable Calculus (MATH 232), Linear Algebra and Applied Linear Algebra (MATH 204 and 214), and Differential Equations (MATH 237).